ceddy4395/seminar-presentation/PITCHME.md

   - Only a small fraction of the research done considers fairness in music recommender systems
   - None of these focus on producers or on demographic biases
   - Lot of research about increasing of diversity
-    - but not about the effect on the producers
+    - But not about the effect on the producers
 @ulend